FINNGEN/pan-ukbb-mapping/README.md

 # Pan-UK Biobank and FinnGen phenotype mapping

-This repository contains a tsv file that maps the Pan-UKBB GWAS results to FinnGen results.
+This repository contains tsv files that maps the Pan-UKBB GWAS results to FinnGen results.
-The current mapping can be seen in file `fg-ukbb-file.tsv`

 The mapping was done using ICD-10 definitions for FinnGen endpoints.
-Specifically, the mapping was done using the R6 endpoint definition, using columns COD_ICD_10, HD_ICD_10, and CANC_TOPO for ICD-10 definitions.
+Specifically, the mapping was done using the released endpoint definitions, using columns COD_ICD_10, HD_ICD_10, and CANC_TOPO for ICD-10 definitions.
 The INCLUDE column was used for including other endpoint definitions to an endpoint.
 The match file is included in this repository.

 ## Matching procedure and code used